psakhis/guncon2/README.md

     f) If flasher is enabled, brightness setting can be customized with -b=[1-128]

+    g) If flasher is endabled, delay setting can be customized with -d=n, where n are number of frames to delay input.

-    g) Pressing C-Button and D-PAD directions you can recalibrate X-Axis on run-time (very useful inside games)
+    h) Pressing C-Button and D-PAD directions you can recalibrate X-Axis on run-time (very useful inside games)
       - Example 1: Your gun is shooting outside on left  --> C-Button + D-PAD Left to decrase x-min absis
       - Example 2: Your gun is shooting outside on right --> C-Button + D-PAD Up to increase x-max absis

-    h) Offscreen option. -o=1,2,3 for A,B or C. Switch trigger with this button when shooting out of screen.
+    i) Offscreen option. -o=1,2,3 for A,B or C. Switch trigger with this button when shooting out of screen.

-    i) Delay option. -d=n, where n are number of frames to delay input.
-Use it in combination with internal flasher.

     j) Q key to exit daemon